topmonks/topmonks-webs/README.md

 yarn start:new-site.topmonks.com
 ```

-The command will generate initial files and package.json scripts for you.
+The command will generate initial files and package.json scripts,
-Don't forget to include your `new-site` in `.circleci/config.yml` when ready to deploy.
+Pulumi resources and build/deployment steps for you.

 ### Options